kpeacocke/displayboard/CONTRIBUTING.md

-# Contributing to Skaven Soundscape
+# Contributing to Displayboard Soundscape

 Thank you for squeak-squeak-interest in contributing to this chaos-ridden codebase!
 This document outlines how to get started and the conventions we enforce.